 In North Carolina, a deed conveyed to a married person is presumed to be granted as a tenancy by the entirety to both spouses.
 This is the same if the deed says "to John Doe and spouse."
-If you were married at the time of the purchase, you likely have an equal right to the property unless the...Read more »
+If you were married at the time of the purchase, you likely have an equal right to the property...Read more »

 The defendant has no property of value for me to take so it is my understanding my only other option is to try to get as much out of her bank account to be paid back.
 Do I need to know her account number to do this?

 You don't need to know the account number, but you will need to know the bank that the defendant uses.
 The process is long and involves filing an execution and bank levy.
 If you have any questions about the process, please consult an attorney.

 Im in North Carolina.
 I was served with a collections lawsuit.
 The opposing asked the court for a court date on July 27,2017 and I was aware of the date that he asked for.
 However I was never given notice from the county courts office that this date was in fact THE court date.
 Now I have a judgment...
 Read more »

 It is unlikely the judgment can be vacated on those grounds.
 Because it appears that you were properly served with the complaint, the summons indicated that you had 30 days to respond.
 If you failed to respond to the complaint, then the creditor was likely within its rights to pursue a default...Read more »

 It's hard to give an answer based on your question.
 While contracts made with a minor are generally valid (although the minor can often void them unless ratifying them after turning 18), the contract would need to be made with your consent.
 If you are implying that your parents are planning...Read more »